GNOME/gnome-software/README.md

 Software runs as a background service to provide update notifications and be a search provider for [GNOME Shell](https://wiki.gnome.org/Projects/GnomeShell).

+# Contact

+For questions about how to use Software, ask on [Discourse](https://discourse.gnome.org/tag/gnome-software).

+Bug reports and merge requests should be filed on [GNOME GitLab](https://gitlab.gnome.org/GNOME/gnome-software).

+For development discussion, join us on `#gnome-software` on [irc.gnome.org](https://wiki.gnome.org/Community/GettingInTouch/IRC).

 # Building

 Build locally with: